 How To Understand Your 5498-SA Form

-Form 5498-SA is sent out at the end of August (for 2020 only, typically the form is sent out at the beginning of June).
+Form 5498-SA is sent out at the beginning of June.
 It doesn’t need to be filed with your taxes; it’s provided for informational purposes.
 We recommend comparing it against your tax return and keeping it for your records.

 Trustee information: You’ll see the name, address, and number of your HSA trustee here.
 If you have an HSA through HealthSavings, you’ll see FPS Trust listed here.

 “Void” box: If this box is checked, your HSA provider is informing the IRS that your HSA is void.